evfredericksen/pynacea/readme.md

 ###Pynguest (Virtual Machine)

-- Set up a voice recognition system on your virtual machine.
+- Set up a voice recognition environment on your virtual machine.
 I use Oracle VirtualBox, 32-bit Windows 7, Dragon Naturally Speaking, and a USB microphone, but feel free to mix and match as you like.
 - Install Python (2 or 3)